Then you will know the truth, and the truth will set you free~ John 8:32 NIV

 This clever lie is courtesy of the devil it keeps believers from reaching their full potential in Christ.
 Church does matter.
 It matters because it is one of the primary places we go to learn about God’s plan for our life.
 Church is also the place we learn to accept and love people who are different from us.
 Ideally it is where we got to encourage and be encouraged and where we grow mentally, spiritually and emotionally (1stThessalonians 5:11, Hebrews 3:13).

-My gifts are stupid-
+My gifts are dumb/I don’t have any-

-This lie is perhaps the devil’s cleverest lie ever.
+This lie is perhaps Satan’s cleverest lie ever.
 It keeps good and gifted Christian people on the sidelines thinking the only gift they have to offer anyone is an occasional casserole brought to a potluck.
 This is simply not true.
 If a Christian is breathing God has a purpose for that person in the body of Christ (1stPeter 4:10, Romans 12:3-8).
 It’s up to each one of us to find those gifts and use them.